- Google’s organic search algorithm incorporates many different on-page factors.

 Keyword density refers to how often you use a specific keyword on a web page.
 If there are 100 words on a page and you use your target keyword five times, your keyword density is 5%.

-While there are no hard and fast on-page SEO rules about keyword density, make sure your target keywords appear naturally throughout your post.
-You should aim for an optimal keyword density that’s in line with the top ranking content for that search term.
+There are no definitive on-page SEO rules about keyword density.
+However, you should use target keywords naturally throughout your content.
+Aim for an optimal keyword density that’s in line with the top ranking content for that search term.

-In addition to your primary keyword, include synonyms, long-tail keywords, and related terms that could help your page rank.
+In addition to your primary keyword, include other relevant keywords, synonyms, or long-tail keywords that could help your page rank.
 These aren’t the same as latent semantic indexing (LSI) keywords, which Google says they don’t use.
-Instead, they’re just terms related to your topic that help you build context.
+Instead, they’re just search queries related to your topic that help you build context.

 Content that satisfies search intent